continuedev/continue/docs/docs/customization/models.md

 # Models

 Continue makes it easy to swap out different LLM providers.
-Once you've added any of these to your `config.py`, you will be able to switch between them with the model selection dropdown.
+You can either click the "+" button next to the model dropdown to configure in the UI or manually add them to your `config.py`.
+Once you've done this, you will be able to switch between them with the model selection dropdown.

 Commercial Models